victorb/pincoop/readme.md

 There are mainly three ways you can contribute.

 1. Donate money to people willing to hosts node.
-As project owner, I'm willing to host nodes in a location of your chosing, and manage the node for use in OpenIPFS.
-Donate via Bitcoin `1MFZHmG3HAtQLHv3yvRn5VWRmF1Aa7u8FC` or Paypal `victorbjelkholm+paypal@gmail.com` and open an issue about your donation, so I can tell you the progress of setting up the node for OpenIPFS.
+As project owner, I'm willing to host nodes in a location of your chosing, and manage the node for use in PinCoop.
+Donate via Bitcoin `1MFZHmG3HAtQLHv3yvRn5VWRmF1Aa7u8FC` or Paypal `victorbjelkholm+paypal@gmail.com` and open an issue about your donation, so I can tell you the progress of setting up the node for PinCoop.
-2. You can manage your own node and copy-paste the public multiaddr directly in http://openipfs.xyz/nodes/add.
+2. You can manage your own node and copy-paste the public multiaddr directly in http://pincoop.xyz/nodes/add.
 You'll need to set the API config in ~/.ipfs/config to listen to 0.0.0.0.
 Better security will come in the future.
-3. Third way of contributing is to help with the software behind OpenIPFS.
-There are two parts, the backend that does polling of the nodes and sends API requests to the connected nodes, and the frontend which is a redux applicaiton.
+3. Third way of contributing is to help with the software behind PinCoop.
+There are two parts, the backend that does polling of the nodes and sends API requests to the connected nodes, and the frontend which is a redux application.

 ### Installation

-Easiest is to use docker to run OpenIPFS in your own network.
+Easiest is to use docker to run PinCoop in your own network.

-* `docker pull victorbjelkholm/openipfs`
+* `docker pull victorbjelkholm/pincoop`

-* `docker run -d -p your_port:3000 victorbjelkholm/openipfs`
+* `docker run -d -p your_port:3000 victorbjelkholm/pincoop`

 Replace `your_port` with the port you want the WebUI to be available on.